BondoS/data-structure-algorithms/README.md

-### Implementation of most famous Data Structures using JavaScript
+### Implementation of most famous Data Structures and Algorithms using JavaScript

+## Data structures

 1. Stacks <br />
    A stack is a LIFO “last-in-first-out” data structure which means that the newest element (the element which was added last) in the stack will be the first one removed.